paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

 The National and Community Service Act of 1990, referred to in subsec. (b)(2)(A), (B)(i), is Pub.
 L. 101–610, Nov.
 16, 1990, 104 Stat.
 3127, which is classified principally to chapter 129 (§ 12501 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 12501 of this title](./chapter-129-national-and-community-service.md#section-12501) and Tables.

 The Domestic Volunteer Service Act of 1973, referred to in subsec. (b)(2)(A), (B)(i), is Pub.
 L. 93–113, Oct.
 1, 1973, 87 Stat.
 394, which is classified principally to chapter 66 (§ 4950 et seq.) of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 4950 of this title](./chapter-066-domestic-volunteer-services.md#section-4950) and Tables
+For complete classification of this Act to the Code, see Short Title note set out under [section 4950 of this title](./chapter-066-domestic-volunteer-services.md#section-4950) and Tables.

+The Workforce Investment Act of 1998, referred to in subsec. (b)(2)(B)(i), is Pub.
+L. 105–220, Aug.
+7, 1998, 112 Stat.
+936, and was repealed by Pub.
+L. 113—128, title V, §§ 506, 511(a), July 22, 2014, 128 Stat.
+1703, 1705, effective July 1, 2015.
+Pursuant to [section 3361(a) of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3361/a&num=0&edition=prelim), Labor, references to a provision of the Workforce Investment Act of 1998 are deemed to refer to the corresponding provision of the Workforce Innovation and Opportunity Act, Pub.
+L. 113–128, July 22, 2014, 128 Stat.
+1425.
+For complete classification of the Workforce Investment Act of 1998 to the Code, see Tables.
+For complete classificaiton of the Workforce Innovation and Opportunity Act to the Code, see Short Title note set out under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim) and Tables.

 The Age Discrimination in Employment Act of 1967, referred to in subsec. (b)(3), is Pub.
 L. 90–202, Dec.
 15, 1967, 81 Stat.
 602, which is classified generally to chapter 14 (§ 621 et seq.) of Title 29, Labor.
 For complete classification of this Act to the Code, see Short Title note set out under [section 621 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section621&num=0&edition=prelim) and Tables.